Admission deadlines: Fall - Rolling admissions (January 15 to be considered for merit-based tuition support)

 The requirements for the Doctor of Education program.

-A minimum of 53 credits and successful completion of a comprehensive examination.
+A minimum of 54 credits in coursework and successful completion of a comprehensive examination.

 Required